dyozie/pivotal-hd-docs/content/introduction/hive.md

 Tables or partitions may further be subdivided into buckets, to give extra structure to the data that may be used for more efficient queries.
 For example, bucketing by user ID means we can quickly evaluate a user-based query by running it on a randomized sample of the total set of users.

-* Tables - Analogous to tables in relational DBs.
+* Tables - Analogous to tables in Relational Databases.
 Each table has corresponding directory in HDFS For example: The following directory maps to a table table1.

 ```xml